OHNLP/omop_mcp/README.md

 ## Usage Example

+It is recommended to specify the OMOP field and table name in the prompt for improved accuracy.
+Refer to [omop_concept_id_fields.json](src/omop_mcp/data/omop_concept_id_fields.json) for the list of OMOP fields and tables that store concept IDs.

 **Prompt:**
-"Map 'Rehab' for the 'discharge_to_concept_id' field in the 'visit_occurrence' table"
+"Map 'DC/DISC TO REHAB' for the 'discharge_to_concept_id' field in the 'visit_occurrence' table"

 **Request:**